primait/domain-sres-tech-challenge/README.md

 ### Task 1: Develop the Python API Server

-Begin by developing a API Server using Python as the chosen programming language, with three essential endpoints:
+Begin by developing a API Server using Python as the chosen programming language, with two essential endpoints:
 - `GET /users`: Retrieve a list of all users.
-- `POST /user`: Enable the creation of a new user
+- `POST /user`: Enable the creation of a new user, including the upload of an image as avatar.
-- `POST /upload`: Providing an image of the user as avatar in an S3 bucket.
 If you aren't familiar with Python Web Development, you can start from the template `prima-tech-challenge` provided in this repo.
 Otherwise, you can write your own from scratch.

 To enhance the reliability and maintainability of your application, please adhere to the following guidelines: